Informative

 • Social sustainability: improving health, safety and community outcomes

-This makes sustainability different from “green building.”
+This makes sustainability different from “green building”.
 It’s not just about materials - it’s about embedding sustainable thinking into design, procurement, operations and long-term facility use.
+This broader approach helps offset the cost of sustainability in construction through operational efficiencies over time.

 Why Sustainability Matters in the Construction Industry